gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## Why is Gridcoin (GRC) special?

-Gridcoin introduces an innovative consensus algorithm named [Proof-of-Research](Proof-of-Research "wikilink") to let miners do a vast variety of useful calculations.
-Nearly all computing power (up to 98% efficiency) can be directed at beneficial scientific and medical research while mining Gridcoin.
+Gridcoin allows  Nearly all computing power (up to
+98% efficiency) can be directed at beneficial scientific and medical research while crunching Gridcoin.

 See list of [Advantages & Features](Advantages_&_Features "wikilink").